 by Ripley Hayes

-You can use this link to order An Allotment of Time or click here.
-If you have ad blocker on you may not see the Amazon link:
+You can use these links to purchase Ripley Hayes’ books from Amazon (one of which would be a pre-order).
+If you have ad blocker on you may not see the link:

 Disclosure: This post contains links to an affiliate program, for which we receive a few cents if you make purchases.
 KRL also receives free copies of most of the books that it reviews, that are provided in exchange for an honest review of the book.